Lead compounds: Halides and other salts

 Heating lead carbonate with hydrogen fluoride yields the hydrofluoride, which decomposes to the difluoride when it melts.
 This white crystalline powder is more soluble than the diiodide, but less than the dibromide and the dichloride.
 No coordinated lead fluorides exist (except the unstable PbF^{+} cation).
-The tetrafluoride, a yellow crystalline powder, is unstable.
+Lead tetrafluoride, a yellow crystalline powder, is unstable.

 Other dihalides are received upon heating lead(II) salts with the halides of other metals; lead dihalides precipitate to give white orthorhombic crystals (diiodide form yellow hexagonal crystals).
 They can also be obtained by direct elements reaction at temperature exceeding melting points of dihalides.
 Their solubility increases with temperature; adding more halides first decreases the solubility, but then increases due to complexation, with the maximum coordination number being 6.
 The complexation depends on halide ion numbers, atomic number of the alkali metal, the halide of which is added, temperature and solution ionic strength.
-The tetrachloride is obtained upon dissolving the dioxide in hydrochloric acid; to prevent the exothermic decomposition, it is kept under concentrated sulfuric acid.
+Lead tetrachloride is obtained upon dissolving the dioxide in hydrochloric acid; to prevent the exothermic decomposition, it is kept under concentrated sulfuric acid.
 The tetrabromide may not, and the tetraiodide definitely does not exist.
 The diastatide has also been prepared.

 The metal is not attacked by sulfuric or hydrochloric acids.
 It dissolves in nitric acid with the evolution of nitric oxide gas to form dissolved Pb(NO_{3})_{2}.
 It is a well-soluble solid in water; it is thus a key to receive the precipitates of halide, sulfate, chromate, carbonate, and basic carbonate Pb_{3}(OH)_{2}(CO_{3})_{2} salts of lead.